fluentio/Fluent/README.md

 ### RxJob

-Small units of work separated from the other layers and that warns the `RxStore` layer when the job is finished successfully or not.
+> `RxJob` is an implementation of `Job` that works with Reactive Extensions

-Just need to inherit your use case class from `RxJob` (specifying the kind of return of this job) and override the `run(input: T)` method with the properly work.
+Just need to inherit your use case class from `RxJob` (specifying the kind of return of this job) and override the `bind(input: T):Completable` method with the properly work.
 As it is returns a `Completable` you should handle the possible returns on the `RxStore` subscription, with `doOnSubscribe`, `doOnSuccess` and `doOnError` as shown in the next example:

 ```kotlin
 class DoGoogleLoginJob @Inject constructor(